Are you able to sell a house with a tax lien In Oregon

 • Impact on Property Sales: Before selling a property, it is necessary to settle any tax liens.
 This could include paying taxes on the sale proceeds or reaching an agreement with the buyer.

-Knowing these laws helps homeowners deal with tax liens early, preventing any trouble when they try to sell.
-Remember, if you have a mortgage, a lien can also affect you.
+Knowing these laws helps homeowners deal with tax liens early, preventing any trouble when selling.
+Remember, a lien can also affect you if you have a mortgage.

 Is it possible to sell a house with a tax lien In Oregon